openpreserve/jpylyzer/_posts/2019-10-31-Jpylyzer-2-release-candidate.md

 <https://software.openpreservation.org/releases/jpylyzer>

-Note that at the moment we have separate Debian packages for Python versions 3 and 2.7.
-These will most likely be merged into a single package in the stable release that follows in November.

 ## Installation with pip

 If you want to install this release candidate with *pip*, make sure to run *pip* with the `--pre` option (by default *pip* ignores pre-leases, and the `--pre` switch overrides this behaviour).